ptuls/multiarm_kelly_portfolio/README.md

 easily ruin the bettor over time.

 For concreteness, we cast the problem to the specific problem of betting on horses at a race track.
-In order to estimate the probabilities, we use a known solution of the multiarm bandit problem called [Thompson sampling](https://www.dropbox.com/s/yhn9prnr5bz0156/1933-thompson.pdf).
+In order to estimate the probabilities, we use a known solution of the multi-armed bandit problem called [Thompson sampling](https://www.dropbox.com/s/yhn9prnr5bz0156/1933-thompson.pdf).

 ## Simulation details

 In this simulator, given *k* horses, each horse *i* has a probability of winning *p(i)*.
-The sum of all probabilties over all *p(i)*, *i=1, 2, ..., k* is equal to 1.
-This is no longer equivalent to the classic Beta-Bernoulli scenario as studied in introductory multiarm bandit literature due to the dependency between the probabilities.
+The sum of all probabilities *p(i)*, *i=1, 2, ..., k* is equal to 1.
+The Thompson sampling solution is no longer equivalent to the classic Beta-Bernoulli case as studied in introductory multi-armed bandit literature, due to the dependency between the probabilities.
 Instead, the conjugate prior in this scenario is the [Dirichlet distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution).

 Horses have *odds* associated with each of them, determining the payout if a bet is place on the horse and the horse wins.